webqit/playui/packages/playui-cli/README.md

 <!-- /BADGES -->

-(**[Part of Play UI](../../../../)**.)
+(**Part of the [Play UI](https://github.com/webqit/play-ui) suite**.)
 Play UI Command Line is a utility that lets you move certain aspects of UI authoring to a *build process*.
 It offers the automation that allows you to hand-author your UI in absolute free-form mode and then have everything automatically come to shape.
 And it's an experience at the command line you'll love!
-[Learn more](../../../../#play-ui-command-line).
+[Learn more](https://github.com/webqit/play-ui#play-ui-command-line).